Bill McSwain: Tenure

 As U.S. Attorney, McSwain often publicly feuded with Philadelphia District Attorney Larry Krasner and Philadelphia Mayor Jim Kenney, both Democrats.
 McSwain called Krasner "soft on crime" and blamed Krasner and his office for a lack of "robust enforcement".
 The assessments stemmed from Krasner's decision, with Kenny's support, to alter prosecutorial procedure amidst claims of "systemic racism" in the criminal justice system.
 McSwain further accused him of "lawlessness" and ignoring "entire sections of the criminal code" after controversial decisions to not prosecute certain crimes, such as non-violent drug offenses.
 He further criticized the D.A.'s office for downgrading charges during prosecutions.
 McSwain later said that his office had been "picking up the slack" for Krasner and that the U.S. Attorney's Office had prosecuted 70% more violent crime cases than it did the year before Krasner took office due to the latter's "lawlessness."
 In an interview, in response to rising violent crime rates in Philadelphia, McSwain described the DA's policies as a failed "radical criminal justice experiment on the local level."
-Upon the announcement of his resignation on January 14, 2020, the District Attorney's office issued a statement saying they hope McSwain's successor has a sense of "humanity."
+Upon the announcement of his resignation on January 14, 2021, the District Attorney's office issued a statement saying they hope McSwain's successor has a sense of "humanity."

 McSwain criticized Krasner for approving a plea deal with a man who shot and gravely wounded a West Philadelphia shop owner with an AK-47 in the course of an attempted robbery.
 The plea deal entailed a state sentence of 3½ to 10 years in prison.
 McSwain's office prosecuted the man separately, under the doctrine of dual sovereignty, and obtained a federal conviction and sentence of 14 years for the shooter.

-McSwain pursued federal charges against Black Lives Matter activists who clashed with police during unrest in the summer of 2020.
+McSwain pursued federal charges against Black Lives Matter activists who clashed with police by committing arson of police vehicles, in one case described as the “torching” of police cars during unrest in the summer of 2020.